realityforge/redfish/README.md

 # TODO

 * Enhance Json DSL
-    * Enable removal of un defined elements.
-Controllable per-element.
+    * Enable removal of un defined jms_resource/admin_object elements.
-      - jms_resource/admin_object
     * Raise an exception if any unprocessed data unless attribute starts with _
     * Allow global ordering of items across elements.
 Make priority a string with two numbers?
 "10:10"